hafizullah12/Blood_Bank/README.md

 Deploy Project on Your Local server
 ---------------------------------------
-1.Download or clone project to your Local server 2.creare Database as your own wish
+1.Download or clone project to your Local server <br> 2.creare Database as your own wish  <br>
-3.import blood_bank.sql to your created database
-4.blood_bank.sql store in database folder
+3.import blood_bank.sql to your created database  <br> 4.blood_bank.sql will find  in database folder <br>

  Demo